 Everyone needs to feel seen, heard, and understood by those around them.
 Unfortunately, many people disregard seniors’ opinions and don’t truly listen to what they’re saying when they speak.
 One of the best things you can do for your aging loved one is to actively listen to them.

 When they talk, your only job is to hear and understand what they say.
 You don’t need to be thinking of a response or a follow-up question as they’re speaking.
 Instead, dedicate your full attention to them.
 When the individual knows that you’re listening intently, they’ll feel a stronger sense of connection to you, and they’ll feel more fulfilled by the conversation.
+This kind of presence and empathy plays a vital role in supporting emotional wellness for seniors.

 2. Prioritize Safety and Security